LLDevLab/LLDevCompiler/Readme.md

 	- Example: brne r0

 - brlts rs
 	- Description: This operation is using with signed integer numbers.
 It will branch to the address, that is stored in source register (rs).
-If negative flag in status register is set (value in rd register was less then value in rs register).
+If negative flag in status register is set (value in rd register was less than value in rs register).
 Otherwise branch will not be taken and next instruction will be executed.
 	- Example: brlts r0

+- brgts rs
+	- Description: This operation is using with signed integer numbers.
+It will branch to the address, that is stored in source register (rs).
+If negative flag in status register is not set (value in rd register was greater than value in rs register).
+Otherwise branch will not be taken and next instruction will be executed.
+	- Example: brgts r0

 At the end of file should always by an empty line.